 How Bad Driving Affects Your Car Insurance Rates

-Whether you live in one of the states with the best drivers or one of the states with the worst drivers, you need a strong auto insurance policy.
+Whether you live in one of the states with the best drivers or one of the states with tons of drivers the worst drivers, you need a strong auto insurance policy.
 This is especially true if you drive in California, Minnesota, Utah, South Carolina, Washington, or one of the bad driving states.
 Even if you're a great driver, living in an area with bad drivers makes your insurance premium more expensive.
 Why?
 If you're surrounded by bad drivers, you're more likely to get into an accident.
-Insurance companies use your zip code to determine the risk-likelihood in providing coverage for you.
+Auto insurance companies use your zip code to determine the risk-likelihood in providing coverage for you.

 What can you do to combat this?
-A lot of things, from bundling insurance plans to shopping around and comparing quotes from different insurance companies.
+A lot of things, from bundling insurance plans to shopping around and comparing auto insurance quotes from different companies.

 We sampled incident data (with more than two million data points) from the users of our website and juxtaposed it to Federal Highway Administration fatality data.
 To quantify overall driver standards for comparison, we weighted various incident totals for each state with its occurrence percentage.
 The rankings are a sum of weighted means calculated from these incidents: